Oregon Lawmaker Faces Expulsion in Assault on State Capitol

-A Republican state lawmaker faces being expelled from office after a video emerged apparently showing him choreographing how he would let far-right protesters into the closed Oregon Capitol days before he did so in December.
+A Republican state lawmaker faces expulsion from office after a video emerged apparently showing him choreographing how he would let far-right protesters into the closed Oregon Capitol days before he did so in December.

 The crowd entered the building during an emergency legislative session, and some sprayed chemical irritants at police.